Catchment and storage systems capitalize on Africa’s rainy seasons

 “This tank will go a long way to assist in harvesting rainwater and storage,” said Nakuru’s African Gospel Church.
 “It will cut the costs of our community’s water bill by over 80 per cent.”

 Usually, villagers must walk to the storage tank – just as they would walk to a well – to obtain their water.
-But in some communities where storage tanks have been installed, villagers have also installed underground lines and taps so the water is even more readily accessible.
+But in some communities where storage tanks have been installed, villagers have also installed underground lines and taps so the water is even more readily accessible for toilets and hand-washing.

 K21-T027.jpg 153 KB K21-T027b.jpg 97 KB